• Skip to main content

 A gentle face care routine for sensitive skin requires fragrance-free products with barrier-supporting ingredients, focusing on a mild cleanser, soothing moisturizer, and mineral sunscreen.

 The frustration is real.
+Honestly.
 You’ve probably cycled through dozens of products, read endless ingredient lists, and still ended up with irritation, dryness, or that tight, uncomfortable feeling.
 The problem isn’t you—sensitive skin needs a completely different approach.

 This guide will walk you through creating a face care routine for sensitive skin that actually works.
 We’ll break down which ingredients to avoid, what your skin barrier needs to heal, and how to build a simple routine that won’t trigger reactions.